What Can You Do With A Chemistry Degree

 - Inorganic chemistry.
 This chemistry sub-discipline primarily concentrates on compounds that do not contain carbon, such as metals and most minerals.

 - Organic chemistry.
 This specialization within chemistry focuses on carbon-containing substances.

 - Physical chemistry.
 The ACS defines this area of chemistry as ‘the study of how matter behaves on a molecular and atomic level and how chemical reactions occur.’

 - Theoretical chemistry.
 This type of chemistry involves applying physics and math concepts to make predictions about the behavior and reactions of chemicals.”

 There are, of course, many other sub-disciplines in chemistry, some of which are well known like forensic chemistry, while others are not as such.
-Whether you want to be a forensic chemist, medicinal chemist, agricultural chemist, or create your own area of chemistry to work in, starting with one of these branches is your best bet to get started.
+Whether you want to be a forensic chemist, forensic science technician, medicinal chemist, agricultural chemist, or create your own area of chemistry to work in, starting with one of these branches is your best bet to get started.

 The different chemistry degrees are similar in many ways, and your preference will likely depend on which has the most interesting subject matter for you.
 A big commonality between them is the skills you need to be successful in any given chemistry course.

 Mathematics is a huge part of chemistry, and you will need to learn unique kinds of math you likely haven’t had much experience with.
 You need to be committed to the scientific method, willing to pursue theories and back them up with careful experimentation and record-keeping.
 Being a laboratory enthusiast, comfortable with scientific instruments and chemicals, and spending a lot of time with them, is also key.